 The trial was halted after enrollment and randomization of 24 patients because of an unexpectedly high survival rate with standard postnatal care.
 The Data and Safety Monitoring Board concluded that further recruitment would not result in significant differences between the groups.

 Eight of 11 (73%) in the tracheal occlusion group and ten of 13 (77%) in the group that received standard postnatal care survived.
 There are several important lessons to be learned from this trial.

 First, these results primarily apply to fetuses with LHR > 0.9 and< 1.4.
 It remains unknown if the most severely affected fetuses with LHR < 0.9 and liver herniation would do better with fetal tracheal occlusion.

 Second, the outstanding survival achieved with "standard" therapy were obtained at a tertiary center that cares for a large volume of diaphragmatic hernia patients.
 These results may not be generalizable to centers that do not have extensive experience caring for critically ill newborns with severe pulmonary hypoplasia due to congenital diaphragmatic hernia / CDH.

 In the most severe cases of diaphragmatic hernia fetal intervention is still being investigated.
 In Belgium, Jan Deprest is offering fetoscopic balloon tracheal occlusion for congenital diaphragmatic hernia / CDH with LHRs less than 0.9. and herniation of the liver.

-The Fetal Care Center offers the EXIT-to-ECMO strategy as treatment for high-risk CDH.
+The Cincinnati Fetal Center offers the EXIT-to-ECMO strategy as treatment for high-risk CDH.